aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/update-multiple-cells-style/_index.md

 ## REST API

 ### Authentication
-To call this endpoint you must include a valid JWT access token in the `Authorization` header.
+To call this endpoint, include a valid JWT access token in the `Authorization` header.

 1. Request a token from the Aspose Cloud OAuth endpoint (`/connect/token`) using your **client‑id** and **client‑secret**.
 2. The response contains an `access_token`.